-9.20 FARM* Simple farm chores such as feeding the animals, collecting eggs, weeding or picking vegetables in greenhouse.
-Visit bunnies, pigs, chickens, cows or horses.
+9.20 FARM* Simple farm chores such as feeding the animals, collecting eggs, weeding, or picking vegetables in the greenhouse.
+Visit bunnies, pigs, chickens, cows, or horses.

 10 ish FOREST* Short hike into the woods.
 Brief daily reminder about how we keep ourselves and each other safe.